tdreyno/confidant/README.md

 - `AWSSecret`: A task which loads a **string** secret from AWS Secret Manager.
 Must include an instance of `awsManager` in the `Confidant` context.
 - `AWSJSONSecret`: A task which loads a **JSON** secret from AWS Secret Manager.
 Must include an instance of `awsManager` in the `Confidant` context.
 - `LaunchDarkly`: A task which loads a feature flag when provided a `launchDarklyUser` object in the `Confidant` context.
-- `JWT` is an abstract base class.
-Create custom JWT tasks by inheriting from it and implementing the `fetchJWT` method which returns a `Promise<string>`
+- `Token` is an abstract base class.
+Create custom Token tasks by inheriting from it and implementing the `fetchToken` method which returns a `Promise<string>`
 - `DecodedJWT` is a task which takes a JWT string and a function for converting the decoded object into a typed and validated data structure.
 - `Inputs` is a task which listens to other tasks by key name.
 When all those tasks are loaded (or updated), pass the values to a dependent task via `.chain`.
 Allows composition of tasks.
 - `Group` is a task which groups a set of tasks into a single object.